dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

 Adding this extra check adds a significant overhead to the operation.
 The MariaDB read times stay roughly the same as they are effectively still returning the data off the node which receives the request - all the extra work to replicate the data across the nodes is handled at write time.

-This comparison isn't particularly informative as we are comparing apples with oranges and top hats with fezes.
+This comparison isn't particularly informative as we are comparing apples with oranges and top hats with fezzes.
 Galera cluster replicates data to every node, so as we add nodes we are increasing the cost of storing that data.
-Conversely, Cassandra is configured to store only two copies of the data, irrespective of the number of ndoes.
+Conversely, Cassandra is configured to store only two copies of the data, irrespective of the number of nodes.
-We can achieve a fair, yet artifical comparison by requiring Cassandra to replicate data to every node (up to a maximum of four nodes). **Fig 6** shows the resulting response times.
+We can achieve a fair, yet artificial comparison by requiring Cassandra to replicate data to every node (up to a maximum of four nodes). **Fig 6** shows the resulting response times.

 **Fig 6**
 ![](https://drive.google.com/open?id=0B65w2mgTevTpMHQ1R1ZtQi01aWM "Response times for a Cassandra cluster with a replication factor equal to the nodes compared with a Galera cluster")